Way #4: Maintain Straight Natural Hair With Satin Headscarf

 Wraps cover the front part of your hair well.
 To make the wrap, begin by parting your hair on the side, and wrapping your hair completely around your head.
 Secure it with bobby pins as you go.

-Straight hair works well with silk scarves instead of bonnets because they compress the hair and help to keep it straight.
+Straight hair works well with the Satin Headscarf and Satin Pillowcase instead of the Bonnet because they compresses the hair and help to keep it straight.

 Using these night maintenance routines will preserve your hairstyle and make next-day styling breezy.
 They serve to protect the hair so that it stays organized and free of tangles.